Match-Making for Tennis Players

 Information Architecture

-I created a high-level navigation diagram to visualize these features and identify key flows.
-This helped define what needed to be built and how users would move through the system.
+I created a high-level navigation diagram to visualize how users would move through the system and define what needed to be built.

 3

 This feedback led to a major design shift.
-I replaced 'Find Matches' with an 'Interested' or 'Not Interested' interaction on player's profiles.
-Players can see who's interested in playing with them, and if they match, they can chat to schedule a game.
+I replaced the 'Find Matches' feature with an 'Interested' or 'Not Interested' interaction on player's profiles.

 Old User Flow